-- Find the right location. - Make sure you're financially prepared. - Lay the foundations with the right agreements and practice structure. - Protect yourself, professionally and personally. - Understand your obligations as an employer and know who you'll need in your practice.
+- Decide how you'll enter private practice or which group to join - Find the right location. - Make sure you're financially prepared. - Lay the foundations with the right agreements and practice structure. - Protect yourself, professionally and personally. - Income protection insurance.

-- Income protection insurance. - Invest in the right support for the journey. - Ensure you're tax compliant. - Get the right tools for operating your private practice. - Ensure you have the right team of financial specialists to support you throughout the journey, so that you can focus more time on what you do best.
+- Understand your obligations as an employer and know who you'll need in your practice / group. - Invest in the right support for the journey. - Ensure you're tax compliant. - Get the right tools for operating your private practice. - Ensure you have the right team of financial specialists to support you throughout the journey, so that you can focus more time on what you do best.

-To find out more about DPM and how we can help you with your journey into private practice, call 1800 517 332 or visit dpm.com.au to book a no obligation initial consultation.
+To find out more about DPM and how we can help you with your journey into private practice, call 1800 376 376 or visit dpm.com.au to book a no obligation initial consultation.